For Authors|For Editors|For Reviewers

 2.1 Editor-in-Chief

-The Editor-in-Chief together with the editorial team strive to provide a better experience for authors and readers.
+The Editor-in-Chief together with the editorial team strives to provide a better experience for authors and readers.
 The Editor-in-Chief will supervise operations and policies during the publication process.

 The responsibilities of the EiC include but are not limited to the following: